FriendsOfSymfony/FOSElasticaBundle/doc/cookbook/manual-provider.md

 ====================

-Create a service with the tag "fos_elastica.pager_provider" and attributes for the index and type for which the service will provide.
+Create a service with the tag "fos_elastica.pager_provider" and attributes for the index for which the service will provide.

 ```yaml
 # app/config/config.yml